tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/relations/replaceRelationById/README.md

 High-level semantics:

-- Relations do not carry ownership or viewer lists themselves — ownership and visibility are derived from the nested metadata supplied in `originalRecord`:
+- Relations do not carry ownership or viewer lists themselves.
+Ownership and visibility are derived from the nested metadata supplied in `originalRecord`:
-  - `_fromMetadata` — the source list's metadata (used to check list ownership and list visibility/validity)
+  - `_fromMetadata`: the source list's metadata (used to check list ownership and list visibility/validity)
-  - `_toMetadata` — the target entity's metadata (used to check whether the caller can see the target entity)
+  - `_toMetadata`: the target entity's metadata (used to check whether the caller can see the target entity)
 - Admins and Editors
   - Must have verified email.
   - Cannot include fields in the payload that they are not allowed to see.